 The student will meet with the appropriate faculty, advisors, and administrators.
 During this meeting the disciplinary matter will be discussed with all points of view being aired.
 Following this and subsequent meetings if necessary, the administration will decide upon appropriate disciplinary measures, balancing the interest and well-being of the individual with that of the community.
-The school usually speaks with the student involved before contacting parents, unless there is an immediate threat to the safety of the student or other members of the community.

-The suspension of a student from school and the length of the suspension (one or more full class days) will be determined by the director and dean, typically in consultation with the advisor.
+The suspension of a student from school and the length of the suspension (one or more full class days) will be determined by the director and associate director, typically in consultation with the advisor.
 In addition, suspensions will be recorded as unexcused absences from school.
 Whenever a student is suspended or expelled, the administration will notify the faculty.

-A student who has been suspended is required to make arrangements to make up homework, tests and other written work on the day the student returns.
+A student who has been suspended is required to make arrangements to make up homework, tests and other written work on the day he or she returns.
 Teachers will expect such work to be made up promptly.
 Teachers will provide all materials and help in order that work may be caught up.
 During a suspension, a student may not participate in any school-sponsored activity.
 A suspension may be accompanied with a specific program or activity that is required of the student in order to rectify the situation and/or to restore the individual as a cooperative and integral part of the community.
-A suspension will be followed by a probationary period and might be followed by a restriction of privileges.
+A suspension can be followed by a probationary period and/or by a restriction of privileges.

-The administration will determine whether there are reasonable grounds to re-instate the student or if the student's continued suspension, withdrawal or expulsion should be considered.
+The middle school administration will determine whether there are reasonable grounds to re-instate the student or if the student's continued suspension, withdrawal or expulsion should be considered.
 Any student who is suspended more than once will be in jeopardy of being asked not to return for the following year.

-All administrative decisions involving suspension, expulsion, or being taken off roll may be appealed to the head of school by the student and their parents.
+All administrative decisions involving suspension, expulsion, or being taken off roll may be appealed to the head of school by the student and his or her parents.
 In such cases, the student or the student's family may request a review of the disciplinary action through the division director and the head of school.